-B.5 Supplemental Pension Set-aside/Reserve Fund: (Revision adopted in June 2016)
+B.5 Supplemental Pension Set-aside/Reserve Fund:

-Subject to the requirements of Principle Two Section B, fifty percent of any new one- time funds identified after the final budget adoption will be put into a Supplemental Pension Setaside/Reserve Fund.
+Subject to the requirements of Principle Two Section B, fifty percent of any new onetime funds identified after the final budget adoption will be put into a Supplemental Pension Set-aside/Reserve Fund.
 This fund is established in anticipation of GASB 67 and 68.